Skip Navigation

 Applying a tint

-To apply a Tint, create a group or Symbol instance then click the + in the Tint panel in the Inspector.
+To apply a Tint, select a frame, graphic, group or Symbol instance then click on the Effects section header, or + icon and select Tint.
 Tints work in a similar way to fills, where you can use the Color Picker or enter a hex code and change the overall opacity.
 However, you can only select a solid color as a tint.

 Semi-filled parts of this sample icon take on the Tint color, but with a lower opacity that reflects the original design